aymuos15/nnClassification/docs/architecture/README.md

 | **seaborn** | Statistical visualizations |
 | **scikit-learn** | Metrics (classification report) |

-See `requirements.txt` for exact versions.
+See `pyproject.toml` for exact versions and all dependencies.

 ---